 Since 2017, the Frankfurt Rhine-Main Chamber of Skilled Crafts has maintained a vocational training partnership project with the Association of Building and Civil Engineering Contractors (ABCEC) in Zambia.
+The project is funded by the Federal Ministry of economic cooperation and development.

 Erik Ruh, EZ-Scout at the Frankfurt-Rhine-Main Chamber of Skilled Crafts, reports on the cooperation.
 He explains what has been achieved in the project so far and what effects Corona has on the vocational training partnership.